All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The following week, start with Workout B on Monday and alternate from there.
 This ensures each muscle group gets trained three times every two weeks.

 Timing tips for GLP-1 users: - Avoid working out right after eating.
-Wait at least 60-90 minutes. - Many users prefer morning workouts when energy is highest. - Do not work out within 4 hours of your injection if nausea is an issue. - If you feel too nauseated for a full workout, do a shorter version.
+Wait at least 60-90 minutes. - Many users prefer morning workouts when energy is highest. - Don't work out within 4 hours of your injection if nausea is an issue. - If you feel too nauseated for a full workout, do a shorter version.
 Even 10 minutes of exercise is better than none.

 Check out our for more scheduling strategies.